Volpes12/navratri-festival-info./README.md

 # navratri-festival-info. 🎉
-A responsive website providing information about Navratri  2024, built with HTML, CSS, and JS.
+A responsive website providing information about Navratri  2024.

 # 🌟 Technologies Used 🛠️
 HTML